 The Long Rock starboard buoy is in about 3.4 metres of water and situated to the west of a patch of rocks that border the channels eastern side of the same name.
 Leave the Long Rock buoy to port whilst entering.

 About 400 metres further on from this is the Elbow Rock port buoy situated in 5 metres of water.
 This marks an outlying rock at the southern edge of foul ground on the island side called the Elbow Rock.
 Leave this to starboard.

 Continue on 100 metres towards the East Jetty and the channel is clear to make towards the moorings or the pontoon.

 The pontoon can accommodate approximately 8 visiting boats, 4 club boats, the club crash-boat and 12 dinghies.
 All other boats are kept on swinging moorings on the southeast side of Foynes Island.
 Yacht owners are advised to consult the HM as there may be spare moorings.

 What facilities are available?Water is available on the quay and you will find all the services of a small town, with a population of 600 and a busy commercial port.
-There are plenty of restaurants, bars, grocers, butchers and so on plus a garage with petrol plus diesel, doctor, post office, etc. Foynes town folk have been found to be very accommodating to visiting boats.
+There are plenty of restaurants, bars, grocers, butchers and so on plus a garage with petrol and diesel, doctor, post office, etc. Foynes town folk have been found to be very accommodating to visiting boats.

 The yacht club pontoon has the usual facilities during the season including a modern clubhouse with bar, dance floor, toilets and showers.
 There is a wintering compound for 30 yachts and a launching slip.
 Foynes is about 25 miles west of Limerick city on the N69 "coast road" and a regular bus is available.
 This is also the main gateway to Shannon Airport.